lykmapipo/ngAA/README.md

 });
 ```

-## Testing, Demo & Development
+## Testing
 * Clone this repository
 * Install all development dependencies
 ```sh
 $ npm install && bower install
 ```
 * Then run test
 ```sh
 $ npm test
 ```

-* To run demo use
+## Demo
+`ngAA` repository has a `example` witch can lauched by
 ```sh
 $ grunt serve
 ```

-* To watch your development use
+## Development
+`ngAA` has set of useful `grunt` task to help you with development.
+By running
 ```sh
 $ grunt
 ```
+`ngAA` will be able watch your development environment for file changes and apply `jshint` and `karma` to the project.

 ## Contribute
 Fork this repo and push in your ideas.
 Do not forget to add a bit of test(s) of what value you adding.

 ## Licence